 - In the Data Window, Select the ZIP code layer.
 In the lower right, click More Data.

 - In the Data Base manager tool, use the Blue Arrows to move the columns of data you don’t need to the left.

-- On the Left side, top drop down, select General, then select Territories and Territory Count and move those two selections to the Right.
+- On the Left side, top dropdown, select General, then select Territories and Territory Count and move those two selections to the Right.
 Click Set Data Columns in the lower right.
-Nicely done.
-This sets up your ZIP code database to be filtered by Territory Name.
+This sets up your ZIP code database to be filtered by Territory Name and is nicely done.

 - Back in the Data Window, viewing the ZIP Code layer, click the Filter button (Looks like a funnel)

-- To the right pick the Modifier “>” (greater than) and insert the number “0” in the blank field to the right.
-By doing this you are telling the filter to select only fields with 1 or more territories.
+- To the right, pick the Modifier “>” (greater than) and insert the number “0” in the blank field to the right.
+Doing this tells the filter to select only fields with one or more territories.